till9527/QCar_Physical/README.md

 Some important things to know:

 IPs may change frequently.
 Refer to Quanser documentation on how to figure out the IPs of traffic lights.
+For the computer IP, just run ipconfig and it will be the IPv4 address.

 For deploying the code, use winscp to connect to the qcar, and then a sudo python command for running it (additionally refer to Quanser documentation)